lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 You can start at the beginning and only use the beginning, or even pick out a set of frames from the middle of an existing animation.

-The :guilabel:`Frs` number button is the number of frames in the sequence that you want to show.
+The *Frs* number button is the number of frames in the sequence that you want to show.
 For example, if you want to show 2 seconds of the animation, and are running 30 fps, you would put 60 here.

-The :guilabel:`SFra` number button sets the start frame of the animation; namely, at what point in the animation that you *are going to render* do you want this sequence to start playing.
+The *SFra* number button sets the start frame of the animation; namely, at what point in the animation that you *are going to render* do you want this sequence to start playing.
 For example, if you want to introduce this clip ten seconds into the composite output, you would put 300 here (at 30 fps).

-The :guilabel:`First` number button sets the first number in the animated sequence name.
+The *First* number button sets the first number in the animated sequence name.
 For example, if your images were called "credits-0001.png", "credits-0002.png" through "credits-0300.png" and you wanted to start picking up with frame 20, you'd put 20 here.

-To have the movie/sequence start over and repeat when it is done, press the :guilabel:`Cycl` ic button.
+To have the movie/sequence start over and repeat when it is done, press the *Cycl* ic button.
 For example, if you were compositing a fan into a room, and the fan animation lasted 30 frames, the animation would start over at frame 31, 61, 91, and so on, continuously looping.
-As you scrub from frame to frame, to see the actual video frame used for the current frame of animation, press the auto button to the right of the :guilabel:`Cycl` ic button.
+As you scrub from frame to frame, to see the actual video frame used for the current frame of animation, press the auto button to the right of the *Cycl* ic button.

 Generated Images